Ragnar-Dragonson/Ragnar-Dragonson.github.io/index.md

 ### Old/Finished Projects

-* Chatbot using Prolog
+* Chatbot using Prolog -

-* Customer/Stylist booking system using C#
+* Customer/Stylist booking system using C# -

-* Calendar using Matlab Code
+* Calendar using Matlab Code -

+* Client/Server System -

+* 3D Graphics
+   * OpenGL - 3D scene with transformations and lighting -

+   * GLSL - Used RenderMonkey to produce a pirate cove scene with visual effects such as fog -

+* 3D Space Maze Game -

+### Computer Languages I am familiar with

+* C#

+* OpenGL

+*

 ## Thank You For Visiting